5 Blockers preventing your sales team from selling more

 When the pressure cooker is on, your sales reps may feel like they need to get more aggressive in their approach.
 However, the best relationship with any prospect or client is a real one.
 Real relationships start with conversations.

 Many sales reps feel they need the in-person connection to do their best work, pitch appropriately, and close deals.
 But, odds are, that isn’t happening anytime soon.
-McKinsey research shows that 70-80 percent of B2B decision makers prefer remote interactions or digital self-service.
-Plus, that’s old-school mentality.
-We can still connect and have real conversations virtually.
-Especially after the year that most folks had, with remote work still the norm, people crave real dialogue.
+McKinsey research shows that 70-80% of B2B decision-makers prefer remote interactions or digital self-service.
+Authentic connections and real dialogue can still happen virtually, but it is an art.

 Use this article as a resource to understand (and train on) the difference between conversation and hard-selling: 15 Bad Habits That Make Salespeople Seem Pushy (And How to Correct Them).

-Adaptability is a tough soft skill to teach.
+Adaptability is a tough skill to teach.
 Some individuals thrive on routines, established processes, metrics, and benchmarks.
-But a silver lining of 2020 is that we all got a crash course on being agile.
+But the silver lining of the pandemic is that we all got a crash course on being agile.
 Whether it was shifting all your in-person meetings to virtual, perfecting the Zoom pitch, or working with marketing to create digital assets—we all got outside our comfort zone.
 And that’s great because rigidity might be an obstacle your sales rep didn’t know existed.

 Use this experience as a teachable moment for your team to keep adapting.
 When sales reps get too comfortable in their practices, they don’t know how to pivot should they meet a roadblock.
 Explain how 2020 made us all think outside the box, and while the pressure might slowly decrease, we should still keep that flexible mindset to innovate and navigate.

 Just as the sales landscape evolves, so do the barriers your team faces.
-Whether its a lead, prospect, or customer, reps need to play the role of counselor, rather than pushy salesperson.
+Whether it’s a lead, prospect, or customer, reps need to play the role of counselor, rather than a pushy salesperson.
 As their manager, your focus should be on learning and development opportunities—both formal and informal.
-Remember that authentic conversation drives results more than annoying touch points, especially in the digital environment.
-Agility will ensure that no matter the roadblock (one on this list of otherwise), your reps can pivot and adapt to find innovative new approaches.
-Lastly, automation tools, like proposal software, helps your team send out a polished and relevant pitch each time.
+Remember that authentic conversation drives results more than annoying touchpoints, especially when selling virtually.